chinmaya1155/Selenium-Python/README.md

 [For more Learning and handon practice on Python Code](https://www.jetbrains.com/pycharm-edu/)

 As i have already installed Pycharm i opted for plugin install EduTools.
 Pycharm Edu is free & open source.
 Learn Programming [here](https://www.jetbrains.com/academy/) & Choose your track as Python.

-Verify the installation from CLI and System Directory.
+Next Verify the installation from CLI and System Directory and ensure Python has been installed.